bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

    Rayleigh Correction: parameters for the generation of BRR in bands 1, 5, 17 and 21, and in addition in bands 9 and 10.

-The bands in the resulting BRR product are listed in :numref:`rc_bands`.
+The bands in the resulting BRR product are listed in Table 3.5.

 .. _rc_bands:
 .. table:: Bands in BRR product